We were finders

 Then she didn’t have control of her body.
 She was standing up and meeting Rob’s eyes without even realising it or meaning to do it.
 She was smirking then too, “It would be my pleasure to help your cause,” a voice said and it took her a moment to realise that she had said it.
 She hadn’t meant to.
 She would never mean to say those words.
 She tried to resist, she really did, but all she managed was to make herself fall.
 Rob stared at her with a merciless smile,

 “I may not be as powerful as you are but you are inexperienced, not even a novice, times have changed and magic is no longer outlawed which means that there are lessons on the go.
-Too bad that by the time you have yours Camelot will no longer belong to King Arthur.”
-He spat and then suddenly she as walking again and talking again and behaving to Rob’s wills with just a wave of his hand.
+I found that my 'talent', to go by the words of your father, was possession of other beings, sinister magic if you want to be precise.
+Too bad that by the time you figure out your own talent, Camelot will no longer belong to King Arthur.”
+He spat and then suddenly she was walking again and talking again and behaving to Rob’s wills with just a wave of his hand.

 She didn’t like it, not one bit.

 She found herself then walking out of the cellar and across woodland after woodland with a sword in her hand and fury boiling in her veins.
 Fury at herself for being so weak and fury at Arthur for killing her mother.
-Rob’s voice in the back of her head told her that they killed her baby half-sister and things of that like.
+Rob’s voice in the back of her head told her that they killed her chance of a family and things of that like.
 That fuelled her anger more at the other side and yet she didn’t want to be mad which made her mad at herself.
 It was a vicious cycle.

 Eventually, their group (which contained many people wearing dark smirks) came face to face to the other side.
 What she presumed was King Arthur, a brave man with blonde hair and a mass of muscles, stood at the front of his army and although they all grim they looked brave and determined.

 Then they fought.
 Blades met with other blades.
 Power rippled in the air.
 Blood erupted everywhere from both sides, and people went down.
-One moment Gwen was looking at the ground, she realised that she was in the centre of the battle, and she was alone (for one precious moment) and she saw something weird.
-She saw the body of the same exact woman she saw in the painting; the body of Morgana le Fay.
+One moment Gwen was looking at the ground, she realised that she was in the centre of the battle, and she was alone (for one precious moment) and she saw something strange.
+She saw the body of the same exact woman she saw in the painting and in a strange dream; the body of Morgana le Fay, her mother.
 She was bloodied, with a huge bloodstain on her chest from the wound in which caused her death, yet she still looked beautiful.
 She looked peaceful in her death.
-Looking to her left Gwen saw her father, standing forlornly just staring at the spot where Morgana’s body lay.
-He looked up at her and he smiled.
+Looking to her left Gwen saw her father, holding his dying love in his arms.
+He looked broken.
 Those things couldn’t be real, could they?
 Gwen looked farer to the left and saw Rob, and then she looked to the right and saw Rob?
 Wait, what?

 There were two Rob’s.
 One with dark eyes and one with light, determined ones.
 She looked to the left again and the dark eyed Rob melted before her eyes, becoming a more bulky man than he was.
 He had worn a glamour in order to fool her and become Rob.
 That was when her compulsion broke.